-But he needed an agent, and had a hard time getting one.
+Richard needed an agent, and had a hard time getting one.

-Richard obtained an A-to-Z list of agents from the Screen Actors Guild (SAG), the union representing film and television performers, and started working his way through the list.
+He obtained an A-to-Z list of agents from the Screen Actors Guild (SAG), the union representing film and television performers, and started working his way through the list.
 He finally ended up being represented by Herman Zimmerman — “with a ‘z,’ so you can see I didn’t give up,” said Richard, breaking into a smile he showed throughout dinner.